 Sculpted by Graham Ibbeson, The Spirit of Jarrow was made to commemorate the 65th Anniversary of the Jarrow Marchers and was unveiled by Stephen Hepburn MP on Friday 5th October 2001.
-The sculpture can be found in Jarrow’s main shopping centre in front of Morrison’s supermarket who were also the sculpture’s sponsors.
+The sculpture can be found in Jarrow’s main shopping center in front of Morrison’s supermarket who was also the sculpture’s sponsors.

 The March was not about party politics.
 They were skilled tradesmen, who over 80 years had produced 80,000 ships for the British empire, and now unemployed for several years poverty and deprivation brought shame and sadness to a once proud workforce, who now through no fault of their making were forced to beg or ask for credit.

 Poverty and deprivation brought shame and sadness to a once proud workforce, and now through no fault of their making were forced to beg or ask for credit.
-The once proud workforce had been plunged into poverty & sadness, and were now having to ask for credit.
+The once proud workforce had been plunged into poverty & sadness and was now having to ask for credit.
 To combat this the marchers took their plight on to London.

 The sculptor Graham Ibbeson is a resident of Barnsley, South Yorkshire, UK.
 He has created bronze sculptures in towns and cities across Britain including Leeds, Cardiff, Dover, Barnsley, Doncaster, Northampton, Chesterfield, Middlesbrough, Perth, Otley and Rugby.